SequentMicrosystems/16inputs-rpi/node-red-contrib-sm-16inputs/README.md

 # node-red-contrib-sm-16inputs

-This is the node-red node to control Sequent Microsystems [16-INPUTS Stackable Card for Raspberry Pi](https://sequentmicrosystems.com).
+This is the node-red node to control Sequent Microsystems [16-INPUTS Stackable Card for Raspberry Pi](https://sequentmicrosystems.com/collections/all-io-cards/products/16-universal-inputs-3-48vac-dc-8-layer-stackable-card-br-for-raspberry-pi).

-## Install
+## Manual Install

-Clone or update the repository, follow the instrutions fron the [first page.](https://github.com/SequentMicrosystems/16inputs-rpi)
+Clone or update the repository, follow the instructions fron the [first page.](https://github.com/SequentMicrosystems/16inputs-rpi)

 In your node-red user directory, tipicaly ~/.node-red,